vifon/file_organizer/README.md

-# File Sorter
+# File Organizer

-*File Sorter* is a Python library that can be used to sort any kind of files into relevant directories.
+*File Organizer* is a Python library that can be used to sort any kind of files into relevant directories.

 Each direct subdirectory of the target directory root is scored for